civicdata/governance-docs/cda-gov.md

 The Core Membership of the Civic Data Alliance shall seek to build and maintain relationships with our community, citizens, municipal partners, and local governments  as long as these relationships do not come at the expense of the organization’s independence and ethics.
 The Civic Data Alliance Core Membership commits to creating an equitable, inclusive, diverse, accessible and safe Brigade community by developing governance which strives to support and amplify the voices of traditionally marginalized groups, the community members and shared leadership.
 2. Core Membership Leadership Committee
-Number of core member members
+Number of core members
-Five elected core membership positions (Two Captains, Developer Advocate, Community Organizer, Communications Lead) Each elected position may designate an alternate to represent them at meetings in case of scheduling conflicts and help with any enumerated responsibilities of the position.
+Max number of Core Members is 21
 Alternates cannot vote
 A minimum of 4 additional Core Members who are voted in by 3/4ths majority of existing core members.
 Core Membership must always have an odd number of members Core Membership Member Roles and Voting
 All Core Membership Leaders must be active in Civic Data Alliance activities: making maximum effort to attend HackTheVille nights and participating in projects, securing event space,  securing sponsorships, events and/or development and marketing activities.

-Captains (1 vote each)
- A volunteer who leads a local Brigade community.
-They commit to developing a sustainable, inclusive, diverse, accessible and equitable civic technology community in collaboration with citizens, local government and community partners, championing Brigade, community and civic tech activities in their city.
-Responsible for building out via recruiting a diverse core leadership team that includes members of traditionally marginalized groups.
-Coordinates internal announcements to membership with the rest of the leadership committee via the private Core Members Slack channel
-Facilitates project communication.

-Developer Advocate (1 vote)
+Developer Advocate
 Helps coordinate and choose build tools for project sustainability.
 Promotes best practices in the development cycle.
 Recruits new developers for projects.
 Help project developers get unstuck

-Communications Lead (1 vote)
+Communications Lead
 Coordinates external communication efforts, including but not limited to: contributing posts to the Civic Data Alliance website, press releases, social media, maintaining toolkits for project promotion and partnerships.
 Leads the effort to tell the story of Civic Data Alliance through activities such as: collecting blog posts and press links which showcase Civic Data Alliance’s projects and events.
-Is point of contact to Code for America's Communications staff Stores and maintains the Civic Data Alliance brand repo and guidelines and provides assets as needed.
+Stores and maintains the Civic Data Alliance brand repo and guidelines and provides assets as needed.
 All public-facing communications should be run thru the approval process on github and Buffer

-Community Organizer (1 vote)
+Community Organizer
 Responsible for recruiting and welcoming new members (brief intro + Slack/tools integration) and helping them explore opportunities to join a team or get started with their own project.
 Volunteer engagement, keeping a database of volunteers and any individual that attends a hack night.
 When there isn’t much of that to be done, help with updates to web presence and maybe share some progress externally.
 Metrics: # return for a second meeting, new projects or project team members, tasks completed / shipped on their first visit

 Core Members (1 vote for each core member)
 Core members are expected to actively contribute to the growth and mission of the organization and to engage and support the leadership committee as needed.

 The CDA Core Membership is charged with maintaining the definition of an active project in a publicly viewable document.
 Core Members are responsible for checking the private core slack channel to keep up with all org announcements and events.
 All info is posted in the private Slack channel prior to publicizing, however, the onus is  on the individual Core Members to avail themselves of the information in a timely fashion or forfeit their input.

 In other words, those who show up make the decisions.
  4. Core Members Committee Meeting Details:
 Monthly - second Monday of each month,  45-60 min unless specified, prior to HackTheVille hack nights.